fingent-corp/gateway-prestashop-mastercard-module/README.md

 - Added nyholm/psr7 package.
 - User will be notified, if there is a new plugin version available on Git Hub.

+Version v1.4.2
+- The module has been updated to API version 81.

 ## Feature Support

 PrestaShop Mastercard Payment Gateway Service module supports the following list of features: